tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

   <figcaption>The orange facet of the 3D scatterplot (left) corresponds to the orange subplot in the SPLOM (right).</figcaption>
 </figure>

 A three-dimensional SPLOM is three rows wide and three columns high.
-Should you wish to add further variables to the dataset, the matrix can expand to accommodate them.
+Should you wish to add further variables to the data set, the matrix can expand to accommodate them.

 <figure>
   <img src="{{ site.url }}/img/pitl05/wikimedia-backup/2000px-ScagnosticsExampleSplom.svg.png" />